-The developers had this in mind when the made the software.
-And lets not forget; even though GarageBand does not have all of the available virtual instruments found in some of the bigger digital audio workstations, the stock sounds are pretty darn good!
-It’s very user friendly and is a pretty organized piece of software.
+The developers had this in mind when they made the software.
+And let’s not forget; even though GarageBand does not have all of the available virtual instruments found in some of the bigger digital audio workstations, the stock sounds are pretty darn good!
+It’s very user-friendly and is a pretty organized piece of software.

 Users of Garageband will eventually need to move on to pro tools if they plan on doing more serious studio work.
-All though Garageband does have everything you need to produce music, it’s main uses are for mobile considerations.
+All though Garageband does have everything you need to produce music, its main uses are for mobile considerations.
 As a result, considering a more professional digital audio workstation may be your best bet.
-On the other hand Pro Tools is industry standard and has the professional producer in mind.
-With the availablity of powerful virtual instruments in it’s stock, I really feel that Pro Tools will take your music to great heights than that of GarageBand.
+On the other hand, Pro Tools is industry standard and has the professional producer in mind.
+With the availability of powerful virtual instruments in its stock, I really feel that Pro Tools will take your music to great heights than of GarageBand.

-A a few reasons to move on to Protools from Garageband:
+A few reasons to move on to Protools from Garageband: